A Christmas Carol (1984 film): Plot

-On Christmas Eve in Victorian-era London, commodities trader and finance company owner Ebenezer Scrooge declines his nephew Fred Hollywell's invitation for Christmas dinner, and reluctantly grants his underpaid employee Bob Cratchit's request to have Christmas off as there will be no business during the day.
+On Christmas Eve in Victorian-era London, greedy commodities trader and finance company owner Ebenezer Scrooge does not tolerate the revelry of Christmas, much less comprehend its meaning.
+He declines his nephew Fred Hollywell's invitation for Christmas dinner, and reluctantly grants his underpaid employee Bob Cratchit's request to have Christmas off as there will be no business during the day.
 Scrooge later charges three businessmen extra for corn, due to failing to meet his demands the previous day, much to their chagrin.
-Scrooge then declines to give a donation to charity workers Poole and Hacking, telling them that the poor are better off dead.
-That night, Scrooge is visited by the ghost of his late business partner Jacob Marley, who warns him to repent his miserly ways, lest he be condemned to the same afterlife as that of Marley's: wandering the Earth for eternity while carrying chains forged from his own greed, forced to witness what he could not share in life.
-Marley tells Scrooge he will be visited by three spirits that will try to help him avoid Marley's fate.
+Scrooge then declines to give a donation to charity workers Poole and Hacking, saying that the poor are better off dead.
+That night, Scrooge is visited by the ghost of his seven year dead former business partner Jacob Marley, who warns him to repent his miserly ways, lest he be condemned to the same afterlife as that of Marley's: wandering the Earth for eternity while carrying chains forged from his own greed, forced to witness what he could not share in life.
+Marley says Scrooge will be visited by three spirits in the night that will try to help him avoid Marley's fate.

-At one o'clock that night, the first spirit — the Ghost of Christmas Past — takes Scrooge back in time to his lonely childhood.
+At one o'clock, the first spirit — the Ghost of Christmas Past — takes Scrooge back in time to his lonely childhood.
 As a boy, Scrooge is deserted at boarding school by his father Silas who held a grudge against Ebenezer, as the latter's mother died giving birth to him.
-Silas gets Ebenezer an apprenticeship with the benevolent Mr. Fezziwig, after three days to spend with his loving elder sister Fan, Fred's mother, who has since died.
+Silas gets Ebenezer an apprenticeship with the benevolent Mr. Fezziwig, after three days to spend with his loving elder sister Fan, Fred's late mother.
 Scrooge is eventually engaged to Belle, someone whom he initially loved, but eventually lost as he became preoccupied with financial security upon Silas' death.
 The Spirit shows Belle on the Christmas Eve that Marley died as a happily married mother.
-When Belle expresses pity for Scrooge's loneliness, he angrily extinguishes the spirit with his cap and re-appears in his bedroom.
+When Belle expresses pity for Scrooge's loneliness, he angrily extinguishes the spirit with her cap and re-appears in his bedroom.

 At two o'clock, the Ghost of Christmas Present shows Scrooge the joys of the holiday.
 At the Cratchit residence, they find Bob's family content with their small dinner.
-Bob's son Tim is crippled; the spirit explains that he will die if the future remains unaltered.
+The spirit explains that Tim, Bob's crippled son, will die if the future remains unaltered.
 Scrooge is taken to Fred's house for the party which Scrooge declined to attend.
 Fred still wants to pursue a relationship with Scrooge for the sake of Fan; Ebenezer is touched by this.
 The spirit then takes Scrooge to a tunnel where homeless families are camped.
 There, the spirit shows Scrooge two malnourished children, Ignorance and Want, and warns Scrooge to beware of them.
 The ghost then disappears, abandoning a distraught Scrooge.